Important Information About Procedures for Opening a New or Online Account

 Children's Online Privacy Protection Act (COPPA)

-The Children's Online Privacy Protection Act (COPPA) was passed to give parents increased control over what information is collect from their children online and how information is used.
+The Children's Online Privacy Protection Act (COPPA) was passed to give parents increased control over what information is collected from their children online and how information is used.
 The law applies to websites and services directed to, and which knowingly collect information from, children under the age of 13.
-The credit union's websites and online services are not direct to children under the age of 13, nor is information knowingly collect from them.
+The credit union's websites and online services are not directed to children under the age of 13, nor is information knowingly collected from them.
 For additional information on COPPA protections visit the Federal Trade Commission online.